enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/quickstart.rst

 .. highlight:: bash

 This guide will show how to run a job inside JQM with the strict minimum of operations.
-The resulting installation is not suitable for production at all, but perfect for dev environments.
+The resulting installation is not suitable for production at all, but perfect for development environments.
 It also gives pointers to the general documentation.

 Windows